Certified CME vs. Promotional Activities

 • Present the pros and cons, and identify when you are offering your opinion.

-• Never use branded slides.
-In accordance with the ACCME guidelines, presenters’ PowerPoint slides should not indicate or identify by name or logo any commercial company.
+• Never use commercial brands or logos in slides.
+In accordance with the ACCME guidelines, presenters’ slides should not include logos, brands or promotions from any commercial company.

-• You may discuss off-label use of products if based on presented evidence and as long as the audience is advised about the off-label use.
+• You may discuss off-label use of products if supported by evidence and as long as the audience is advised about the off-label use.

 • Present only your own work.

 Presenters Employed by a Commercial Interest

 Presenters who are employed by a company, own a company or own stock in a private company may be permitted to present under limited circumstances:

-- When the content is not related to the business lines or products of their employer.
+- When the content is not related to the business lines or products of their employer/company.